cloudofpoints/Pachinko/README.md

 ## Requirements

-`Pachinko` is provided as a dynamic framework which you embed in your app project.
-Embedded frameworks are supported only from iOS8 and OSX 10.9 Mavericks onwards.
+`Pachinko` is provided as a Swift 2.0 dynamic framework which you embed in your app project.
+Embedded frameworks are supported only from iOS8 onwards.

 - iOS 8.0+ | Mac OSX 10.9+
 - Xcode 7.0+